mpisanko/search/README.md

   -t, --ticket        Query by ticket
   -e, --empty         Query for empty field specifying entity (one of the above flags) and field as argument, eg: '-u alias'

+It's a good idea to first create indices (run the application with -i flag) before querying.
+The application requires input files (organizations.json, users.json, tickets.json in the working directory - root of project, where the jar is).
+It will create indices in the root directory of the project (or whereever you run the jar from) - so that directory needs to be user-writeable and have sufficient disk space.
 When querying the arguments will be search query or field which should be empty (when querying for empty field values - specify which entity you're querying using flag, eg `-e -u alias` to query for users who do not have alias)

 # OVERVIEW